 - MARVEL's Red Wolf.

-- Some of the chapters of The Life and Times of Scrooge McDuck show young Scrooge's adventures as cowboy.
+- Some of the chapters of The Life and Times of Scrooge McDuck show young Scrooge's adventures as a cowboy.

 - The Good, the Bad and the Ugly, perhaps the best and best-known of the Spaghetti Westerns.
 Also the originator of "The Ecstasy of Gold", which Metallica use to open up their concerts.
 Sergio Leone's other Spaghetti Westerns being: